Nekland/Woketo/docs/index.md

 $server->run();
 ```

-> Notice that this defined logger will be accessible from `Connection::getLogger()`.
+> Notice that the logger you give will be accessible from `Connection::getLogger()`.

 ### Message Handler